 In France, the question of divorce is one of the great issues of the day.
 There is an organized agitation in its favor, which has found expression in a bill introduced before the Assembly by M. Naquet, allowing it for certain specified reasons.
-The Roman Catholic religion, it is well known, permits no divorce within its jurisdiction, no matter how repulsive or cruel its chains, death ouly gives complete freedom.
-The great Na-poleon alone boldly confronted the church, won the enmity of the pope, and legalized divorce, in order that he might leave Josephine and remarry with the hope of issue for his throne.
-But excuses of all kinds were great, a reaction tollowed, and divorce fell with the Corsican.
+The Roman Catholic religion, it is well known, permits no divorce within its jurisdiction, no matter how repulsive or cruel its chains, death only gives complete freedom: The great Na-poleon alone boldly confronted the church, won the enmity of the pope, and legalized divorce, in order that he might leave Josephine and remarry with the hope of issue for his throne.
+But excuses of all kinds were great, a reaction followed, and divorce fell with the Corsican.
 Since that period, marriage has become more and more a business transaction, especially in cities.
-The bride must bring a dower to her husband, over only a portion of which she holds control in any contingency.
+The bride must bring a dower to her he band, over on-ly a portion of which she holds control in any contingency.
 As head of the family, the man has the greater share.
-Woman enters this business transaction heavily fettered: we cannot wonder that she sometimes seeks surreptitious forgetfulness of her chains.
+Woman enters this business transaction heavily fettered; we cannot wonder that she some-times seeks surreptitious forgetfulness of her chains.
 In the provinces, her parents usually endeavor not to bind their daughter to one who is repulsive to her, but she is brought up with a rooted respect for worldly position, and has no opportunity to let the heart elect its own companion.
-If the husband be profligate, and she be compelled to seek a separation, the court seldom gives her control of only a slight pittance of what she brought blm.
+If the husband be profligate, and she be compelled to seek a separation, the court seldom gives her control of only a slight pittance of what she brought him.

-Such laws can have but one effect upon the ethics of a community, and so marital infidelity among the French has become a by-word the world over. .
-The influence of this state of things in the centre of the clyilized world, has been most deplorable.
+Such laws can have but one effect upon the ethics of a community, and so marital infidelity among the French has become a by-word the world over.
+The influence of this state of things in the centre of the civilized world, has been most deplorable.
 Its delightfully polished literature is a vehicle for conveying the most sensuous and detestable suggestions to which all the arts of the stage have given their most alluring form and coloring.
-Friendship between men and women is an unknown word; a pure, whole-some and refining attachment is beyond belief.
-The plots of French novels and dramss turn upon the most degrading situations; of the dishes offered to the sated public, social sins furnish both the flouring and the substance.
+Friendship between men and women and unknown word; a pure, wholeand coloring.
+Friendship between men and women an unknown word; a pure, wholesome and refining attachment is beyond belief.
+The plots of French novels and dramas turn upon the most degrading situations; of the dishes offered to the sated public, social sins furnish both the flouring and the substance.
 Only a healthy, saving love of truth and virtue, which really does possess the major part of our people, can overcome the seductive flood of beautiful vice which is inundating our country.
-Each drop of this unctions fluid will make

-"The little, pitted speck in garnered fruit, That, rotting inward, slowly molders all."
-But a reaction is taking place in that most interesting country.
-Dumas the younger, the natural son of a most unnatural father, uttered his first protest in the popular play of Camille, and the word has been taken up by those hostile to marriage, with the sneering cynicism of their class.
+Each drop of this unctious fluid will make nttered his first protest in the popular play of Camille, and the word has been taken up by those hostile to marriage, with the sneering cynicism of their class.
 They would destroy, not reconstruct.
 However, law and nature will be too strong for them.
-The feminine, spiritual, eternal and constructive principles, will, we believe, in time, build up a cleaner, healthier, and more-divinely ordered civilization, to shed a true glory upon the ingenious, science-loving and intelligent Gallic nation. gent Gallic nation.
+The feminine, spiritual, eternal and constructive principles, will, we believe, in time, build up a cleaner, healthier, and more divinely ordered civilization, to shed a true glory up-on the ingenious, science-loving and intelligent Gallic nation.